At a Glance: Scholarship Information

 Neal Chandler Creative Writing Enhancement Award: Award given to a promising undergraduate student in the Creative Writing Program as determined by the Department faculty, Chair of the English Department and a selection committee.

-Cleveland Arts Prize: Award recipient determined by the English Department’s Committee on Instruction based on the following criteria: 1.
+Cleveland Arts Prize: Scholarship recipient determined by the English Department’s Committee on Instruction based on the following criteria: 1.
 Student who receives the Prize must be a current English undergraduate major specializing in literature and/or creative writing; 2.
 The student must show financial need; 3.
 The student must have graduated from a secondary school in the Greater Cleveland Metropolitan Area; 4.
 The student must show academic promise.

 Plain Dealer Writing Contest: The Plain Dealer Writing Contest is sponsored by the English Department as a way of recognizing good expository writing as an aspect of student achievement.
 The contest is made possible by an endowment provided by the Cleveland Plain Dealer and gifts from English faculty members.
 Award entries are submitted by instructors and evaluated by a committee of two English professors.
 Entries are evaluated each year in March and April, and awards are given at the English department's annual Recognition Reception at the end of April.